KRM7/gapp/docs/encodings.md

  - define a specialization for `GaTraits<GeneType>`
  - specialize `is_bounded<GeneType>` if needed
  - define the GA class, derived from `GA<GeneType>`
- - define crossover and mutation operators for this encoding
+ - define crossover and mutation operators for the new encoding

 The gene type may be anything, with one restriction: the types already used for the existing encodings are reserved and can't